The Link Between Asthma and Pneumonia

 - Asthma, as many readers will already know, is the chronic inflammation of the airways and lungs.
 It's onset can happen at any age, for a variety of reasons.1

 - Asthma is often treated with medications such as bronchodilators, steroids, and anti-inflammatories.1

-- Pneumonia is an infection, caused by bacteria, viruses, or fungi, that causes inflammation in the air sacs in either one or both lungs.
-In some cases these inflamed sacs will fill with fluid.2
+- Pneumonia is an infection caused by bacteria, viruses, or fungi, that causes inflammation in the air sacs in either one or both lungs.
+In some cases, these inflamed sacs will fill with fluid.2

 - Pneumonia is often treated with antibiotics.2

 So, both asthma and pneumonia are inflammations of the pulmonary system.
 However, asthma is chronic inflammation that is present without infection, whereas pneumonia is a lung infection that causes inflammation.
-While each are treated with different medications, both use oxygen therapy as a supportive treatment.
+While each is treated with different medications, both use oxygen therapy as a supportive treatment.

 Can asthma cause pneumonia?

 The short answer is, no. Not really, anyways.
 I always like to know 'why', though.
 Chances are, because you’re reading this, you do too!
 So here’s the 'why':